Neema-sheby/Mars-Rover-Challenge/README.md

 ----------------------------------------------

-Enter the coordinates and orientation of Rover1 🚗 (✅ eg: 12N - Here 1 is the x coordinate, 2 is the y coordinate and N is the orientation) ➡️  :
+Enter the coordinates and orientation of Rover1 🚗 (✅ eg: 1 2 N - Here 1 is the x coordinate, 2 is the y coordinate and N is the orientation) ➡️  :
 ```

 ### Fourth Line of Input to the selected Rover